HOW TO STACK A WASHER AND DRYER

 Get more from your laundry appliances

-How to Measure Washer and Dryer Dimensions Not sure what washer and dryer size will fit?
-Learn about standard and stackable washer and dryer dimensions to accurately measure for appliances with Maytag.
+Washer and Dryer Dimensions Learn about average side-by-side and stackable washer and dryer sizes to accurately measure for your new laundry pair with Maytag.